SkyZhangT/algorithm_practice_questions/README.md

 Rest of them are interesting topics people discussing on the forum.<br>

 ## Disclaimer
-Solutions are not guaranteed to be the fastest.
+Solutions are not guaranteed to be the fastest ones.
 They represent my way of thinking and problem solving.<br>